JohnAmadeo/js-crx-import/README.md

-The most basic repo for a Chrome extension.
+The most basic repo for a Chrome extension w/ React.
 Pedagogically built to learn Webpack.

-- Webpack configuration transpiles src/index.js (which handles import statements) to dist/main.js
+To understand the build process, read webpack.config.js

-- Note other requirements for a Chrome extension, namely manifest.json, index.html, and logo.png are all manually inserted into dist/ which is an anti-pattern (everything in dist/ should be codegen-ed by Webpack)
+To run, `npm run build` generates the `dist/` folder, which you should upload to Chrome